Root-XS/SudoBible/README.md

 ]);
 ```

-Call the following method once when first setting up, then delete it once your
+Call the following method once when first setting up, then delete this code
-tables have been created:
+once your tables have been created:

 ```php
 $oBible->install();